Extracurricular activities help BFA students thrive at USC

 “I think it’s important to meet people outside of the dance major,” Noble said.
 “We don’t have too much time outside of the studio.
 In the time we do have, I think it’s important to branch out.
 I knew that was something that I wanted to do.”

-Noble, Manske and Huang all agree that the BFA schedule is rigorous and sometimes making time for extracurricular activities gets tough.
-But, they all can attest that joining these organizations has only improved their USC experience.
-Huang credits Chaotic 3 with building his community outside of USC Kaufman, despite the long hours it may have entailed.
+According to the students, the BFA schedule is rigorous and sometimes making time for extracurricular activities gets tough.
+However, joining these organizations has only improved their USC experience.